utiasASRL/pyboreas/pyboreas/eval/README.md

 ```
 Set the robot frame `v` to be the `applanix` frame for the 3D benchmark, and to the `radar` sensor frame for the 2D benchmark.
 The choice of the stationary frame `i` does not matter as long as it is consistent for the entire sequence.
 We suggest to simply set it as the first frame of the sequence, `v0`.
 This will make the first row entry of the table `T_v0_v0` (i.e., the identity transformation), the second row will be `T_v1_v0`, the `k`th row will be `T_vk_v0`, and so on.

+For the 2D benchmark, provide odometry estimates that correspond exactly to the radar sensor timestamps.

+For the 3D benchmark, provide odometry estimates that correspond exactly to the lidar sensor timestamps.
+If, for example, you wish to evaluate visual odometry using the camera images, you will need to interpolate your estimates to match the lidar timestamps.
+We offer an interpolation method through our benchmark script (interpolation demo shown in subsection `Local Evaluation`).
+You can also use your own interpolation scheme.

 ### Local evaluation
 The benchmark evaluation can be run locally for sequences with known groundtruth.
 We will use the sequences under `pyboreas/test/demo/pred/3d/` for our example demo.